NoNotNotes/Mneme/Garden/445a-cystic-fibrosis.md

 ___
 # Therapeutic Management
 CF requires both acute and chronic therapy.
 Improvements in antibiotic therapy and improved nutritional and respiratory management have extended CF median survival age of a child born in 2019 to be 48 years.
 1. **Airway clearance therapy** is a key intervention, and various pulmonary techniques are used to enhance secretion clearance.
-Parents should be taught how to perform ACTs at home, which is an important contributor the the success of therapy.
+Parents should be taught how to perform ACTs at home, which is an important contributor to the success of therapy.
 	- **Manual postural drainage** and **chest physiotherapy**; high-frequency chest wall oscillation; autogenic drainage (a combination of breathing techniques at different lung volume levels to move the secretions to where they can be huff-coughed out); and other devices that assist in airway clearance, such as masks that generate positive expiratory pressure (PEP masks) and "flutter devices" (devices that provide an oscillatory expiratory pressure pattern with PEP and assist with expectoration of secretions.)
+		- Coughing, turning, and deep breathing exercises may also help.
+		- If ineffective, suctioning may also be done as needed.
 	- **Mucolytics**/**Expectorants**: Dornase alfa is a nebulized medication given to decrease the large amount of deoxyribonucleic acid (DNA) that accumulates within CF mucus.
 This decreases viscosity and promotes expectoration of secretions.
 	- Inhalation of hypertonic saline may also be used for chronic treatment of CF. This hydrates the airways and improves airway clearance.
 	- **Bronchodilators** are used for patients with a bronchoconstrictive element in their condition, as confirmed by incentive spirometry before and after therapy is instituted.
 	- **Exercise** is an important adjunct to airway clearance therapy.
 The ultimate goal is to increase lung vital capacity, remove secretions, increase pulmonary blood flow, and maintain healthy lung tissue for effective ventilation.
 Any aerobic exercise preferred by the client should be encouraged.
 Exercise also provides a sense of well-being.
+	- **Increased hydration** can help reduce secretions tenacity.
 2. **Antibiotics** based on sputum cultures are implemented for acute airway exacerbations.
 While majority of patients are colonized with *P. aeruginosa*, *S. aureus*, *methicillin-resistant S. aureus*, and *Burkholderia cepacia complex* may be found.
 Routine cultures are used to identify organisms and guide antibiotic selection.
 	- Chronic colonization with *P. aeruginosa* is an independent risk factor for accelerated loss of lung function and decreased survival.
 	- Treatment is continued until exacerbations have resolved, usually at a minimum of 10 days to as long as 3 weeks or more.